DinisSousa2003/The-Turtle-Maze/README.md

 4. If dead, it will be saved as a defeat and will register the level where that happaned
 5. Play, enjoy and try to escpape

-ATTENTION: the images, sounds and music must be in the same directory as the Project.py file